 For the coldest winter period tends to last no longer than three to four months of the year, usually between November and February.

-if your planning to NOT use your hot tub within these coldest months then it is recommended that you follow the guide below to get your hot tub set up for the winter period.
+if your planning to NOT use your hot tub within the winter months then it is recommended that you follow the guide below to get your hot tub set up for the winter period.

-Caution – Always Firstly Turn Off Your Hot Tub By The Mains Before Following The Steps Below!
+Caution – Always Firstly Turn Off Your Hot Tub By The Mains Before Following Any Of The Steps Below!

 For best results completely empty your tub of water whilst turning off all power supply to the hot tub, Set out a good place to disperse of the water, a drain would be most suitable, “Just be careful not to flood your home or garden”